exasol/virtual-schemas/jdbc-adapter/doc/deploy-adapter.md

 ### 1. Prerequisites:
 * EXASOL >= 6.0
 * Advanced edition (which includes the ability to execute adapter scripts)
+* EXASOL must be able to connect to the host and port specified in the JDBC connection string.
+In case of problems you can use a [UDF to test the connectivity](https://www.exasol.com/support/browse/SOL-307).

 ### 2. Clone and Build: